How to Read Course Descriptions

 Students will be introduced to coaching theory as it relates to developing leadership skills to work with athletes, and teams in the context of organized sport.
 Topics will include motivation, self-esteem, leadership, communication, competition and cooperation, team management, and optimal performance skills (goal setting, concentration, composure, recovery from mistakes/loss, consistency, and stress management).

 KINS 166.
-Ethics, Inclusion and Equity in Coaching.
+Equity and Inclusion in Sport and Recreation Leadership.
 3 Units

 Term Typically Offered: Fall only